 The teachers are qualified and competent.
 They all have a college degree and training.

 Many of them have a major in Teaching Chinese as a Foreign Language or Chinese Literature.
 They are professional and aren’t simply teaching as a way to make a little extra money each week.
 I get the impression that for most it’s their only job rather than just a side-job they do in their free time.
 That said, qualified and competent teachers aren’t unique to eChineseLearning.
 Other sites also have good teachers.

 eChineseLearning isn’t the cheapest option out there.
 Even if you pay for a year-long package, it’s still not any cheaper than competitors.

-If you miss a class, you lose it.
-Sometimes we get busy.
-If you have a week where you aren’t able to take all the classes you paid for, you won’t be able to make those up in a later week.
-For me, this is a big problem because I suck at sticking to a schedule.
-However, you can request to suspend your account if you have some weeks were you’re too busy for any classes.
+You can also request to suspend your account if you have some weeks where you’re too busy for any classes.
 This would basically pause your subscription and would extend the finishing date so you can start back up when you have more free time.

 I like italki more than eChineseLearning

 Although I had a positive experience with eChineseLearning.
 It’s not my first choice for finding a Chinese tutor.
 I personally prefer using italki where you can book lessons directly with the teacher.

 In fact, on italki you can find similarly qualified teachers for comparable (and cheaper) prices without the need to commit to more than one lesson at a time.
 And you can often get further discounts if you want to buy a package of classes.

 I like being able to choose my teacher for myself.
 While you can switch teachers on eChineseLearning as much as you like, it just doesn’t compare to italki.